tide-foundation/tidecloakspaces/README.md

 ## **3. Have a play with the demo app** ▶️

 **a) Tiny manual adjustment needed!**

+> [!IMPORTANT]
-IMPORTANT: For this to work, you must make port 8080 public to allow your app to access Tidecloak.
+> For this to work, you must make port 8080 public to allow your app to access Tidecloak.
 _(Currently GitHub restricts us from automating this step, so you'll have to do it manually)_

-Go to the Ports tab in Codespaces, find port 8080, and right-click → 'Change port visibility' → 'Public'
+Go to the Ports tab in Codespaces, find port `Tidecloak Server (8080)`, and right-click → `Port visibility` → 'Public'

 ![how to makepublic](image/README/tidecloak_howto_makepublic.gif)